kingsuching/strava/README.md

 ## Running instructions:

-`python runThis.py`
+`python3 runThis.py`

-`python runThis.py <rowId>`
+`python3 runThis.py <rowId>`

 * Terminal
   * Pass in the row number as a command-line parameter
-    * i.e. 3 means the third run
+    * i.e. `3` means the third run
     * defaults to the _most recent_ run
 * File
   * Click run
-  * Set `rowId` to desired value as described above
+  * Set `rowId` to desired value

 You may need to authenticate.
 If you choose to do so, your token will be valid for the next 6 hours.

 See Strava API [documentation](https://developers.strava.com/docs/reference/) for more details.

 ### Authentication